 The Barcapel Foundation provides financial assistance mainly to organisations that have registered charitable status.
 The Foundation awards grants predominantly, but not exclusively, to charities operating in Scotland.
 The three priority areas of interest for funding are health, heritage and youth.
-The most recent application deadline was 5 October 2022.
+Next application deadline: 3 April 2023.